Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/ai/creating-workbench/index.en.md

     * That should look like:
 ![02-02-launch-workbench-01.png](02-02-launch-workbench-01.png)
 ![02-02-launch-workbench-02.png](02-02-launch-workbench-02.png)
-* Create the workbench and wait for your workbench to be fully started
+* Create the workbench and wait for your workbench status to be “Running”
 * Once it is, click the **Open** Link to connect to it.
 ![02-03-open-link.png](02-03-open-link.png)